ptr727/PlexCleaner/README.md

 - Duplicate audio or subtitle tracks of the same language cause issues with player track selection, delete duplicate tracks, and keep the best quality audio tracks.
 - Corrupt media streams cause playback issues, verify stream integrity, and try to automatically repair by re-encoding.
 - Some WiFi or 100Mbps Ethernet connected devices with small read buffers hang when playing high bitrate content, warn when media bitrate exceeds the network bitrate.
-- Dolby Vision is only supported on DV capable displays, warn when the HDR profile is `Dolby Vision` (profile 5) vs. `Dolby Vision / SMPTE ST 2086` (profile 7) that supports DV and HDR10 displays.
+- Dolby Vision is only supported on DV capable displays, warn when the HDR profile is `Dolby Vision` (profile 5) vs. `Dolby Vision / SMPTE ST 2086` (profile 7) that supports DV and HDR10/HDR10+ displays.
-- EIA-608 Closed Captions embedded in video streams can't be disable or managed from the player, remove embedded closed captions from video streams.
+- EIA-608 Closed Captions embedded in video streams can't be disabled or managed from the player, remove embedded closed captions from video streams.

 ## Performance Considerations

-- To improve processing performance of large media collections, the media file attributes and processing state is stored in sidecar files. (`filename.mkv` -> `filename.PlexCleaner`)
+- To improve processing performance of large media collections, the media file attributes and processing state is cached in sidecar files. (`filename.mkv` -> `filename.PlexCleaner`)
 - Sidecar files allow re-processing of the same files to be very fast as the state will be read from the sidecar vs. re-computed from the media file.
 - The sidecar maintains a hash of small parts of the media file (timestamps are unreliable), and the media file will be reprocessed when a change in the media file is detected.
 - Re-multiplexing is an IO intensive operation and re-encoding is a CPU intensive operation.
-- On systems with high core counts the `--parallel` option can be used to process files concurrently.
-- Parallel processing is useful when a single instance of FFmpeg or HandBrake does not saturate the CPU resources of the system.
+- Parallel processing, using the `--parallel` option, is useful when a single instance of FFmpeg or HandBrake does not saturate all the available CPU resources.
 - When parallel processing is enabled, the default thread count is half the number of system cores, and can be changed using the `--threadcount` option.
-- The initial `process` run on a large collection can take a long time to complete.
-- Processing can be interrupted using `Ctl-C` `Ctl-C`, re-running the same command will resume processing.
+- Processing can be interrupted using `Ctl-C`, if using sidecar files restarting will skip previously verified files.
 - Processing very large media collections on docker may result in a very large docker log file, set appropriate [docker logging](https://docs.docker.com/config/containers/logging/configure/) options.

 ## Installation

-[Docker](#docker) builds are the easiest and most up to date way to run, and can be used on any platform that supports `x86-64` images.
+[Docker](#docker) builds are the easiest and most up to date way to run, and can be used on any platform that supports `linux/amd64`, `linux/arm64`, or `linux/arm/v7` architectures.
 Alternatively, install directly on [Windows](#windows) or [Linux](#linux) following the provided instructions.

 ### Docker

 - Builds are published on [Docker Hub](https://hub.docker.com/r/ptr727/plexcleaner) and [GitHub Container Registry](https://github.com/ptr727/PlexCleaner/pkgs/container/plexcleaner).
-- Images are tagged with specific build numbers, or `latest` for current, or `develop` for beta or pre-release builds.
-  - E.g. `docker pull ptr727/plexcleaner:latest`
-  - E.g. `docker pull ptr727/plexcleaner:develop`
-  - E.g. `docker pull ptr727/plexcleaner:2.10.17`
+- See the Docker [README](./Docker/README.md) for image and tag details.
 - Images are updated weekly with the latest upstream updates.
 - The container has all the prerequisite 3rd party tools pre-installed.
 - Map your host volumes, and make sure the user has permission to access and modify media files.